Azure/azure-openai-benchmark/README.md

 |`generation`|Represents workloads with larger generation and smaller contexts.
 For example, question answering.|500|1000|
 |`custom`|Allows specifying custom values for context size (`--context-tokens`) and max generation tokens (`--max-tokens`).|||

+Note: With the default prompting strategy, OpenAI models will typically return completions of a max of 700-1200 tokens.
+If setting `max_tokens` above 750, be aware that the results for `rpm` may be higher, and `e2e` latency lower, than if the model was returning completions of size `max_tokens` in every response.
+Refer to the `gen_tpr` stats at the end of each run to see how many tokens were generated across responses.

 ### Output fields

 |field|description|sliding window|example|